EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 ## Evaluation

 Lastly, it's paramount to evaluate the efficacy of our repetition prediction approach.
-The mean absolute error between actual and predicted repetitions serves as our evaluation metric.
-A bar plot subsequently offers a visual comparison between these values, segmented by exercise and category
+The mean absolute error between actual and predicted repetitions serves as our evaluation metric. **A Mean Absolute Error (MAE) of 1.02** was achieved in this regard.
+A bar plot subsequently offers a visual comparison between these values, segmented by exercise and category.

 <table>
     <tr>